8 Things To Know Before Starting A Reward And Recognition Program

 4. Fix The Criteria Of Winning

-This can be handled in two steps.
-First, decide how the candidates will be brought into the limelight.
-Who will be the person to decide?
+You can handle it in two steps.
+First, decide how it will bring the candidates into the limelight.
+Who will be the person to choose?
 Will you go for a nomination system?
 If yes, determine who can nominate and when.
 You can try considering a nomination form here.

 Second, you have to ascertain how you will choose a winner from the pool of nominated candidates.
 Incorporating both manager and peer-to-peer recognition can prove to be the most effective.